ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 ```

 ### Step 4: Add rest configuration
+First, Add ```@ComponentScan({"pro.taskana","com.example"})``` as annotation above the class definition of the ExampleApplication.
+This will allow the apllication to find needed components.

-Create a java class with the name ```ExampleRestConfiguration``` in the com.example.demo package.
+Then, create a java class with the name ```ExampleRestConfiguration``` in the com.example.demo package.
 This class defines the Beans and their dependencies.
 Your project structure should look like this:

 ![basic project](../static/rest-api-project.png)